The probabilistic world

-We have already encountered in sect.~\ref{sec:matrix_chains} the map from real $(2\times 2)$-matrices to complex numbers which is compatible with the multiplication rule for complex numbers, cf. eqs~\eqref{eq:MC5}--\eqref{eq:MC13}.
-In the present part we address the issue of complex wave functions.
+We have already encountered in sect.~\ref{sec:continuous_time} and appendix~\ref{app:matrix chains} the map from real $(2\times 2)$-matrices to complex numbers which is compatible with the multiplication rule for complex numbers, cf. eqs~\eqref{YYD},~\eqref{YYE} or~\eqref{eq:MC5}--\eqref{eq:MC13}.
+In the present part we address complex structures more generally and focus on the issue of complex wave functions.
 We consider a real vector $q_\tau$ and ask for the conditions of a complex formulation.

 A general complex structure involves two discrete transformations $K_c$ and $I$ that act as matrices on the vector $q$,

 They have to obey the relations